Assigning Payment Methods

 Step 1: Tokenize a Card

-To securely store card details, you must first tokenize the card using our Tokens API.
-Tokenization replaces raw card data with a secure token that can safely be stored and used for future transactions.
+To securely assign card details, you must first tokenize the card using our Tokens API.
+Tokenization establishes a secure token that can safely be assigned and used for future transactions.

 💡